miyagis-forests/farmacy-food-kata/architecture/user-account-mgmt-runtime-view.md

 #### eDietician
 - "Expert system" that will provide personalized meal recommendations based on different criteria:
-    - customer's dietary restrictions and health information
+    - customer's dietary restrictions and health information,
-    - customer's purchase history
+    - customer's purchase history, and/or
-    - meal ratings
+    - meal ratings.
-- internal design alternatives:
+- Internal design alternatives:
-    - use a traditional rules engine (BRMS)
+    - use a traditional rules engine (BRMS),
-    - use machine learning techniques to build a meal recommendation model
+    - use machine learning techniques to build a meal recommendation model, or
-    - use an external service that offers this functionality on the Web
+    - use an external service that offers this functionality on the Web.

 ## Behavior